recallwei/tornado/docs/guide/index.md

 ## Introduction

-- **Create Tornado**: A CLI tool for scaffolding a project from a opinionated template for popular frameworks.
+- **Create Tornado**: A CLI tool for scaffolding a project from an opinionated template for popular frameworks.
 - **Tornado X**: Add front-end engineering suites for your projects.